Veena594/imageprocessing/README.md

 ![image](https://user-images.githubusercontent.com/72430475/104432346-c9169b00-553d-11eb-845c-3b2f0fe0ceca.png)

 Program 6.Develop a program to create an image from 2D array.

-import numpy as np
-from PIL import Image
-import cv2 as c
-array = np.zeros([100, 200, 3], dtype=np.uint8)
-array[:,:100] = [150, 128, 0] #Orange left side
-array[:,100:] = [0, 0, 255]   #Blue right side
+Python Imaging Library (PIL) (in newer versions known as Pillow) is a free and open-source additional library for the Python programming language that adds support for opening, manipulating, and saving many different image file formats.
+It is available for Windows, Mac OS X and Linux.
+NumPy is a Python library used for working with arrays.
+It also has functions for working in domain of linear algebra, fourier transform, and matrices.
+The numpy.zeros() function returns a new array of given shape and type, with zeros. import numpy as np from PIL import Image import cv2 as c array = np.zeros([100, 200, 3], dtype=np.uint8) array[:,:100] = [150, 128, 0] #Orange left side array[:,100:] = [0, 0, 255]   #Blue right side
 img = Image.fromarray(array)
 img.save('img1.png')
 img.show()